Using the SCIM specification, you can automatically import users from your Identity Provider (such as Active Directory) in to EvaluAgent.

 If the solution you are using is supported then proceed through this guide to get set up and allow users to be synchronised.

-All you need to do is click Generate and EvaluAgent will do the rest of the work for you.
 You may see a spinning icon for a few seconds while we are processing your request.

 Upon completion, you will be shown two fields SCIM Provision URL & SCIM Secret.
 It's very important to note that SCIM Secret will only be shown once and thereafter only the URL will be visible when you revisit the page.
 This is an intentional feature and is for the purposes of security.